mtreinish/stestr/doc/source/internal_arch.rst

 The basic flow when stestr run is called at a high level is fairly straight forward.
-In the default case when run is called the first operation performed is unittest discovery (via ``subunit.run --discover``) which is used to get a complete list of tests present.
+In the default case when run is called the first operation performed is unittest discovery which is used to get a complete list of tests present.
 This list is then filtered by any user provided selection mechanisms. (for example a cli regex filter) This is used to select which tests the user actually intends to run.
-For more details on test selection see: :ref:`api_selection` which defines the functions which are used to actually perform the filtering.
+For more details on test selection see:
+:ref:`api_selection` which defines the functions which are used to actually perform the filtering.

 Once there is complete list of tests that will be run the list gets passed to the scheduler/partitioner.
 The scheduler takes the list of tests and splits